JeffreyRodriguez/Liberator12k/Receiver/README.md

 splurge - do it here.

 #### Spool 3: TPU For Your Buttpad
-The buttpad was designed to be TPU, it takes some of the sting out of the shot.
+The buttpad was designed to be printed with "90D" TPU filament.
+90D TPU is a semi-flexible filament, and takes some of the sting out of the shot because it's rubbery.

 You may not find TPU that matches your base color, keep that in mind when you choose your colors.